lerna-lite/lerna-lite/README.md

 - [Q] Coming from Lerna, can I use my `lerna.json` config file without any changes?
    - [A] Yes you can, the settings are the same but we still recommend to eventually rename to `roller.json`
 - [Q] Why do I see Lerna mentioned so many times?
 Do I need a Lerna project to use this lib?
-   - [A] Not at all, however the code originally came from that project and if you used Lerna before then it will be extremely easy for you to get started
+   - [A] Not at all, however since most of the code came from Lerna it will be extremely easy if you are migrating.
 - [Q] What is the minimum that I need to get started
    - [A] read the [configurations](https://github.com/ghiscoding/ws-conventional-version-roller#configuration) below, the short answer is to create a `roller.json` config file, some NPM scripts and that's about it